View FREE Lessons!

 is the added cost to produce an additional unit of a good or service.

-The marginal cost to provide lodging to an additional last minute traveler would be minimal if a hotel had unoccupied rooms.
+The marginal cost to provide lodging to an additional last-minute traveler would be minimal if a hotel had unoccupied rooms.
 The marginal cost would include items directly attributable to the customer.
-They would include the added electrical bill from turning on lights or turning up the thermostat on a cold evening, the. free continental breakfast, if one is provided, or perhaps the franchise fee for the added revenue.
+They would include the added electrical bill from turning on lights or turning up the thermostat on a cold evening, the free continental breakfast, if one is provided, or perhaps the franchise fee for the added revenue.
 It would not include the costs such as hiring a new employee, the building lease, or basic utilities.
-However, the marginal cost for an additional traveler if the hotel is at capacity would be very high.
-Theoretically this would mean adding onto the hotel.
+However, the marginal cost for an additional traveler, if the hotel is at capacity, would be very high.
+Theoretically, this would mean adding to the hotel.
 Maybe a room used for another purpose - such as a meeting room - could be modified.
 In each case, the marginal cost is the cost of providing the next unit - in this case a room.

 Supply Curve and Marginal Cost Curve